-Erdogan under pressure as Turkey heads to polls after divisive election campaign
+Polls close in Turkey elections that could end Erdogan’s 20 years in power

 “The most important thing is that the justice system is working properly.”

-Polls show the opposition in a very strong position, with centre-left People’s Republican Party (CHP) leader, Kemal Kilicdaroglu, poised to beat Mr Erdogan and possibly score a first-round victory that would avoid a divisive 28 May round.
+Voters are also electing legislators to fill Turkey's 600-seat parliament, which has lost much of its legislative power under Mr Erdogan's executive presidency.
+Mr Kilicdaroglu and the six-party opposition coalition he leads, are aiming to win both the presidency and a majority in parliament, promising to enact sweeping reforms that would return the country to a parliamentary democracy.

+"I thank all my citizens who went to the ballot boxes.
+We have all missed democracy, being together and embracing so much.
+You will see that from now on spring will come to this country and spring will always continue.
+I offer my deepest love and respect to all of you," Mr Kilicdaroglu said after voting in Ankara's Cankaya district. “ After voting in Istanbul’s Uskudar district, Mr Erdogan said: “We pray to the Lord for a better future for our country, our nation and Turkish democracy.”

-Polls are scheduled to close at 5pm local time on Sunday, with results likely trickling out several hours later.
-With turn out high, the outcome will likely hinge on slivers of swing voters that include ethnic Kurds, who have voted traditionally for either the AKP or leftist parties, Turkish nationalists, and at least 5 million first-time voters whose allegiances remain unclear.
+The first results are expected this evening.
+With turnout high, the outcome will likely hinge on slivers of swing voters that include ethnic Kurds – who have voted for either the AKP or leftist parties tradionally – Turkish nationalists, and at least five million first-time voters whose allegiances remain unclear.

-Mr Erdogan has struggled to connect with Generation Z voters who appear moved by his appeals to conservative and Islamic values.
+Mr Erdogan has struggled to connect with Generation Z voters who appear unmoved by his appeals to conservative and Islamic values.

-“I see voting as a tool to change and influence the government from within,” said Idris Sinan, an 18-year-old high school student and first-time voter sporting a nose ring as he emerge from the polling station.
+“I see voting as a tool to change and influence the government from within,” said Idris Sinan, an 18-year-old high school student and first-time voter as he emerge from the polling station.

 “We have been ruled by this party, the AKP, for 20 years.
 We start our country, become poor and more lawless.”

+He said that Mr Erdogan and the AKP became toxic to Kurds since they partnered with the nationalist National Movement Party (MHP).

+“We had a lot of friends who were AKP but then they switched to CHP because of the economy and all the religious talk,” said his daughter, Gizem, 22.

-But many voters were also mobilised to vote for Mr Erdogan, convinced by his appeal to nationalism and security, including his attempts to associate the opposition with the West and the Kurdistan Workers Party (PKK), an outlawed separatist group.
+But many voters said they have been convinced by Mr Erdogan’s nationalist stance that the president says prioritises Turkey’s security.
+Including his attempts to associate the opposition with the West and the Kurdistan Workers Party (PKK), an outlawed separatist group that the US and EU labels a terrorist organisation.

 “We are not for America.
 We are not for the PKK,” said Faruk Baba, a 67-year-old clothing shop proprietor in the Fatih district of Istanbul.